realbigmitchell/realbigmitchell.github.io/_posts/2021-01-24-least-squares-gps.markdown

 ## Data Aquisition

-The experiment below was conducted with a sample dataset I collected with Google's GnssLogger app on my Samsung Galaxy S9 Plus while driving through downtown Seattle.
+I collected this sample dataset using Google's GnssLogger app on my Samsung Galaxy S9 Plus while driving through downtown Seattle.
 If you'd like to collect your own data and process it with this notebook, you can find the code and documentation [here](https://github.com/johnsonmitchelld/gnss-analysis).

-Let's read a log file from the Android GnssLogger app and parse out the `Fix` and `Raw` entries, which represent Android location fixes and raw GNSS measurements, respectively.
+Let's read the log file from the Android GnssLogger app and parse out the `Fix` and `Raw` entries, which represent Android location fixes and raw GNSS measurements, respectively.
 Then we'll format the satellite IDs in the raw data to match up with the RINEX 3.0 standard and convert the columns we need to calculate receiver position to numeric values.
-We'll also filter the data so that we're only working with GPS measurements to simplify the rest of the analysis.
+We'll also filter the data so that we're only working with GPS measurements.

 ```python